Maple Glazed Baked Pumpkin Doughnuts

 • Preheat oven to 400ºF (200ºC).

 • Using a piping bag, transfer batter to doughnut pans to form 12 equally sized pieces, smoothing out the tops with a rubber spatula if needed.
-Bake for 10-12 minutes until golden and they spring back to the touch.

-• Once the doughnuts have finished baking, transfer pans to a wire cooling rack and let sit until doughnuts have cooled (about 30 minutes).
+• Bake for 10-12 minutes until golden and they spring back to the touch.
+Transfer pans to a wire cooling rack and let sit until doughnuts have cooled (about 30 minutes).

 • To make the glaze, add cream cheese, maple syrup, milk and salt to a small bowl and whisk together until smooth.